February 14, 2025

 When it comes to affordable yet powerful network security, FortiGate NGFW is right there.
 I think it's one of the best Palo Alto alternatives.
 It offers next-gen firewall features without the steep price tag, making it a popular choice for businesses looking for solid security and performance without breaking the budget.

 From what I gathered, FortiGate’s UI is easy to navigate, making rule creation, monitoring, and security management much simpler.
-One thing I really like about FortiGate is its strong interoperability with other Fortinet products.
+Users really appreciate FortiGate's strong interoperability with other Fortinet products.
 If you're using FortiSwitches or FortiAPs, you get built-in NAC capabilities, making it easier to enforce network access control policies without extra appliances.

 The built-in SD-WAN also makes a big difference as there are no separate licenses, no extra costs, just out-of-the-box support for multiple WAN connections and intelligent traffic routing.

-Another major win is the strong security feature set, which includes VPN support, and intrusion prevention, making it a great all-in-one solution for businesses with distributed networks.
+Another major win that I came across in the reviews is the strong security feature set, which includes VPN support, and intrusion prevention, making it a great all-in-one solution for businesses with distributed networks.

 That said, FortiGate isn’t perfect.
-While it offers a good balance between price and performance, I have heard from users that there can be occasional slowdowns during high-traffic loads.
+While it offers a good balance between price and performance, I have gathered from G2 reviews that there can be occasional slowdowns during high-traffic loads.

 Despite these concerns, FortiGate is a strong contender for businesses that need a cost-effective and feature-rich next-gen firewall.
 If you’re looking for something easier to manage than Palo Alto, with great security features at a more affordable price, FortiGate is a solid choice.